-Securitization is a risk management tool used to reduce idiosyncratic risk associated with the default of individual assets.
-Banks and other financial institutions use securitization to lower their exposure to risk and reduce the size of their overall balance sheet.
+Securitization is a risk management tool used to reduce the idiosyncratic risk associated with the default of individual assets.
+Banks and other financial institutions use securitization to lower their risk exposure and reduce the size of their overall balance sheet.

 The Securitization Process

 Securitization can be best described as a two-step process:

 The bank (or financial institution) combines multiple assets into a single “compound asset.”
 The return offered by the compound asset is some weighted average of the return offered by the individual assets that make up the “compound asset.”

 Step 2: Sale